How the non-metricity of the connection arises naturally in the classical theory of gravity: Mathematical structure of the Palatini variational principle. Emergence of non-metricity

 \

-{\bf Example:} If $\phi= (\phi^\alpha )$ is a vector field, then unique way to construct an invariant scalar out of derivatives of~$\phi$ is to use covariant derivatives:
+{\bf Example:} If $\phi= (\phi^\alpha )$ is a vector field, then the unique way to construct an invariant scalar out of derivatives of $\phi$ is to use covariant derivatives:

-and, whence, according to~\eqref{non-m} we have the~non-metricity tensor, which does not vanish identically:
+and, whence, according to \eqref{non-m} we have the non-metricity tensor, which does not vanish identically:

-We see, that the~naive (i.e.~straightforward) implementation of the~``Palatini method of variation'' implies the~non-metricity of the~connection and, consequently, field equations which are {\em a priori} nonequivalent with the~original metric theory.
+We see, that the naive (i.e.~straightforward) implementation of the “Palatini method of variation” implies the non-metricity of the connection and, consequently, field equations which are {\em a priori} non-equivalent with the original metric theory.

-However, we are going to prove in this paper, that the~universal ``Palatini variational principle'', consisting in varying with respect to independent geometric fields~$\Gamma$ and $g$ {\it does exist}, if we only accept the~above non-metricity, defined by equation~\eqref{non-m}.
-The~resulting field theory {\bf is not} a new physical theory, but merely a~mathematically equivalent reformulation of the~standard {\it purely metric} theory, based on Lagrangian density~\eqref{Ltot}.
-Even if formulated in terms of the~non-metric connection, when re-calculated back in terms of the~metric $g$ and their derivatives, it is perfectly equivalent to the~original, metric theory, as will be proved in the~sequel.
-The~essence of our construction can be formulated simply as follows: it is worth combining the~information about the~matter field contained in the~``non-metricity-tensor $N$'' (given by formula~\eqref{nonmetricity}) with the~metric connection~$\mGamma$, because the~use of the~resulting non-metric connection $\Gamma = \ \mGamma + N$ significantly simplifies the~structure of the~theory.
+However, we are going to prove in this paper, that the universal “Palatini variational principle”, consisting in varying with respect to independent geometric fields $\Gamma$ and $g$, {\it does exist}, if we only accept the above non-metricity, defined by equation~\eqref{non-m}.
+The resulting field theory {\bf is not} a new physical theory, but merely a mathematically equivalent reformulation of the standard {\it purely metric} theory, based on Lagrangian density \eqref{Ltot}.
+Even if formulated in terms of non-metric connection, it is completely equivalent to the original metric theory when recalculated in terms of the metric $g$ and its derivatives.
+This equivalence is the main result of this paper and will be proved in the sequel.
+The essence of our construction can be formulated simply as follows: it is worthwhile to combine information about matter field (contained in the “non-metricity tensor $N$” and given by formula \eqref{nonmetricity}) together with the metric connection $\mGamma$.
+The resulting non-metric connection $\Gamma = \ \mGamma + N$, significantly simplifies the structure of the theory.

-Technically, the~simplest way to find such a universal Palatini formulation goes through the~purely affine theory.
-As will be proved in the~next Section, affine picture arises naturally and provides the~easiest method to simplify the~canonical structure of the~theory.
+Technically, the simplest way to prove the universal validity of Palatini formulation goes through the purely affine formulation.
+As will be shown in the next section, the affine picture arises naturally here and provides the easiest method to simplify the canonical structure of the theory.